 I noticed that one checkpoint required a photo with other people:

+I have got to find a way to stop yelling, dammit!
+Any suggestions would be greatly, greatly appreciated.
+Let's see if we can do any better the rest of the race.
 As noted, I was pretty angry about that fiasco, so I grabbed our clue sheets and took off running.
 Eventually I even stopped talking about it.
 John caught up and we finally turned our attention to the clues ahead of us.
 John led the way while our crew worked on the clues.
 About a block too late, Sheila mentioned one CP on St Mary's:

+Unfortunately we had just passed it (Grace Coffee Shop), so we figured we would get it on the way back, especially since it was pretty close to the finish.
 John worked the map well, taking us on a nice angle toward the Riverwalk at the right spot.
 Sheila had a bead on the next clue we'd be heading for:

 I relayed the answer, "Maverick Park", to John.
 We were excited that we knew exactly where that was and how to get there, since we had scouted the exact route in the opposite direction the day before, pretty much by accident.
 We got to the fish sculpture (very cool, by the way - and they light up at night!) and worked on getting a photo.
 It took a couple tries and a battery change (!) because our camera was having unexplained zoom problems.
 Finally we got a good photo and could move on, still ahead of Jason and Mike.